 Muslim children in our community.

 ‘The school the boys attend is a local Catholic school.
-When they first arrived, this school had no Muslim children attending, and the children were worried.
+When they first arrived, this school had no Muslim children, and the children were worried.
 Maybe the other children would be hostile to them?
-But, they needn’t have worried because the children were fine, and the children and the school are like a big family.
-Thankfully, the boys have settled in the school, they have friends and are happy there.’
+But, they needn’t worry because the children were fine; the children and the school are like a big family.
+Thankfully, the boys have settled in the school; they have friends and are happy there.’

-‘All Unaccompanied Asylum-Seeking Children have ESOL lessons and a foundation in English when they start school, and our boys learned English quite quickly.
-They have moved on to mainstream lessons but still have 1:1 tuition in English, twice a week.’
+‘All Unaccompanied Asylum-Seeking Children have ESOL lessons and a foundation in English when they start school.
+Our boys learned English quite quickly and moved to mainstream lessons; however, they have 1:1 tuition in English twice a week.’

 ‘ Also, it is important to remember that these children have the same rights as any other foster children.
-The support they have with the F.C.C. is outstanding, and the boys, as all children do, are learning at their own pace.’
+Their support with the F.C.C. is outstanding; as all children do, the boys are learning at their own pace.’

-‘One of my boys reads English well; however, he can’t speak it.
-The other one speaks English well and is not so good at reading; but, they’re both getting there, at their own pace.’
+‘One of my boys reads English well but can’t speak it.
+The other speaks English well; he is not good at reading.
+But, they’re both getting there at their own pace.’

 The Myths and misconceptions about Unaccompanied Asylum-Seeking Children.

-‘ Also, there are also myths and misconceptions around Unaccompanied Asylum-Seeking Children.
-One myth is that Unaccompanied Asylum-Seeking Children are mainly, older boys.
-We have to understand that boys aged 14 and above are often sent out of their homeland to stop them from becoming ‘boy soldiers.’
-Sadly, their families have often paid others to get them out of the country, to be safe, and, hopefully, once in the UK, they can continue their education.’
+‘ Also there are also myths and misconceptions about Unaccompanied Asylum-Seeking Children.
+One myth is that Unaccompanied Asylum-Seeking Children are mainly older boys.
+We must understand that boys aged 14 are sent away to prevent them from becoming ‘boy soldiers.’
+Their families often pay to get them out of the country.
+They do this because, hopefully, they can continue their education.’

-‘The families want the boys to get good jobs, in a career they choose.
-Also, having these jobs will enable them to send money back home, to help them, as they live through the war.’
+‘The families want the boys to get good jobs in a career they choose.
+Also, they will send money back home to help them as they live through the war.’

 ‘Sadly, many children had their mobiles taken, often by those paid to help them.
 It is heartbreaking that their families may never know if their children made it safely to the UK.
 I call them the ‘ Lost Boys.’

 ‘However, the reality is there are Unaccompanied Asylum-Seeking children of all ages who need foster care.
-Also, the other foster children have a history which enables us to have an understanding of their experiences and needs; however, for UASC, we don’t have this.’
+Also, other foster children have a history that helps us to understand their experiences and needs.
+But we don’t have this.’

 Foster carers receive a lot of training that includes ‘Child Trafficking’.

 Rosie explained,’ foster carers receive a lot of training which includes ‘Child Trafficking, Smuggling and Sexual Exploitation of children.
-This training is essential because we have to understand what the children have gone through to help them.’
+This training is essential because we must understand what the children have gone through to help them.’

 ‘Our boys are now thriving.
 They have adapted well and now have regular contact with their families again.
-Also, they have a Saturday job because they want to earn money; they deliver leaflets for a fiver, and send the money back home; their families are proud of them.’
+Also, they have a Saturday job; they want to earn money and deliver leaflets for a fiver.
+They send the money back home; their families are proud of them.’

-‘ I would say if you have thought of fostering Unaccompanied Asylum-Seeking children, then get in touch with the Charities and organisations who look after them.
+‘ If you are thinking about fostering Unaccompanied Asylum-Seeking children, contact the Charities and organisations who look after them.
 I have to say, in all honesty, that these children are lovely; they have enhanced our lives.

-‘More importantly, these children integrate well within the community and our family, and they’re not shy.
-These children are used to being a part of a family, they are really helpful.
-You never have to ask them to do something, the boys see me doing something and say, ‘let me do it,’ or, ‘I’ll help you.’
-They are a joy.’
+‘More importantly, these children integrate well within the community and our family and are not shy.
+These children are used to being a part of a family; they are really helpful.
+You never have to ask them to do something; the boys always say, ‘let me do it,’ or, ‘I’ll help you; they are a joy.’

 Recruiting foster carers to meet all the children’s needs is vital.

-Jo Killick said, ‘We need to be mindful that we place Unaccompanied Asylum-Seeking children with foster carers within the communities who best support their ethnicity, faith and cultural needs.
-However, if there are barriers, they are not barriers to care, and the young people Rosie and our foster carers care for welcome their care, nurture and support.
-More importantly, they make the children feel they are a part of a family again.’
+Jo Killick said, ‘We need to be mindful of placing Unaccompanied Asylum-Seeking children with foster carers within communities to best support their ethnicity, faith and cultural needs.
+However, if there are barriers, they are not barriers to care.
+The young people Rosie and our foster carers support welcome their care, nurture and support.
+More importantly, they make children feel they are a part of a family again.’

-Jo added, ‘we continue to work with the Red Cross in supporting children and helping them to locate and reconnect with their families in their homeland.’
+‘We continue to work with the Red Cross, supporting children to locate and reconnect with families in their homeland.’

 Are you the difference that Unaccompanied Asylum-Seeking Children need?

-This week is #refugee week, and although I hate hashtag labels, if they help to highlight the need for more foster carers to support these children, I’ll roll with it.
+This week is #refugee week, and although I hate hashtag labels, if they highlight the need for more foster carers to support children, I’ll roll with it.

-To find out more about fostering Unaccompanied Asylum-Seeking children with a Not for Profit, please, get in touch on the form below.
-There’s no cost or commitment, just honest advice and clarity to enable you to take the next step on your fostering journey, and help children to heal from theirs.
+Contact me on the form below if you want to chat about fostering Unaccompanied Asylum-Seeking children.
+There’s no cost or commitment, just honest advice and clarity to move forward on your fostering journey.
+And as a result, help children to heal from theirs.
 Can you foster?